osu-cascades/ecotone-web/CONTRIBUTING.md

 If you want to contribute, navigate to the [Github "issues" tab](https://github.com/osu-cascades/ecotone-web/issues) and check out existing issues.
 If you decide to start on an issue, leave a comment so that other people know that you're working on it.
 If you want to help out, but not alone, use the issue comment thread to coordinate work with other developers.

 ### General Steps
-- Fork the Ecotone-Web repo
+- Fork the Ecotone-Web repo.
-- Make changes on your copy of the repo
+- Make changes on your copy of the repo.
-- Ensure changes pass all existing unit tests
+- Ensure changes pass all existing unit tests.
-- Once ready, make a Pull Request to merge your updates into ***Develop***
+- Once ready, make a Pull Request to merge your updates into ***Develop***.

 ### Guidelines for Code Contributions
 - When contributing to new features, include unit tests.
 This will ensure your feature is working correctly and prevent future breaks.
 - When fixing a bug, add in unit testing.
 The presence of a bug is usually indicative of a lack in testing coverage.
-- Adhere to existing conventions in the codebase
+- Adhere to existing conventions in the codebase.

 ### Coding Style
 Ruby code should conform to [Ruby style](https://ruby-style-guide.shopify.dev/).
 You can install the [RuboCop linter](https://rubocop.org/) to check your styling.